 Before they clicked, Bergman had to get used to the director’s style.
 Between takes, Cukor would keep his actors busy talking to keep them on edge for the next shot.
 Once Bergman understood his method and that he didn’t doubt her acting ability, they bonded.
 Speaking to Cukor, Ingrid said, "You were a godfather to all your actors.
 You always loved actors."

 In 1945, Bergman won the Best Actress Academy Award for her performance.
 She would go on to win two more Oscars.
 Ingrid said, “[Cukor was] always encouraging, and I loved receiving my first Oscar.
 It was wonderful, and I owe it to [George], and to Charles Boyer and Joe Cotten, and others.”
 Bergman considered the film one of her favorites and one of her greatest performances.

 While making Gaslight, he was also in Since You Went Away, which starred Claudette Colbert, Jennifer Jones, and Shirley Temple.
 According to Cotten, Temple confessed years later to having a crush on him at the time.
 Cotten found love on the set of Gaslight too.
 "I met and truly fell for Ingrid on a completely nonromantic level.
 We've been buddies ever since," Cotten said.

 5. Cotten and Bergman played dress-up at a party.

 While filming, the pair were supposed to attend a party hosted by producer David Selznick, despite having an early call time the next day.
-Not wanting to be on parade for the guests, Cotten and Bergman donned disguises as “the help”.
-They even passed out hors d'oeuvres without being noticed, including by Louis B. Mayer's daughter.
+Not wanting to be on parade for the guests, Cotten and Bergman donned disguises as “the help.”
+They even passed out hors d'oeuvres without being noticed by anyone, including Louis B. Mayer's daughter.

 6. Billing almost cost Bergman the part.